carmingenium/DRR-Powerups/README.md

 -
 - - [ ] Need to find examples of equipped power ups getting used (Consumables).
 And find out if multiple can be equipped.

-- - [ ] Learn about strange shroom
+- - [ ] Find usages of strange shroom and take notes of the effects.

-- - [ ] Consumable bombs – find example use
+- - [ ] Find usages of consumable bombs.

 - - [ ] Defense Booster giving mana is unrelated.
 Need to find the problem.

 - - [ ] Dingle Token

+- - [ ] Luck Booster values need to be determined.

 All Items that are a part of this system:
 -